ray-project/rayfed/docs/source/advanced_topic/architecture.md

-# The architecture of RayFed
+# The Architecture of RayFed

 TBD